 Many of us dread interacting with the ‘used-car’ salesperson-type who tries to rip-off unsuspecting folks with every sale.
 Even worse, imagine becoming that ‘used-car’ salesperson person.
 After all, we clinicians aren’t supposed to sell out or push commercial interests, right?

-However, the good news is that no marketer or copywriter is that good.
+The good news is that no marketer or copywriter is good enough to get people to buy things they don’t want.
 And neither are you.
 Sure, you can be misleading in your copy.
 However, in this (and every other) industry, people won’t buy what they don’t want.
 Thankfully, you and I are in the same boat here.
 See?
 That doesn’t mean promotional medical writing isn’t for you!

 Promotional Medical Education Skills & Background